- What is mobile number portability?

 Yes, you can, but you will still have to pay out your existing contract, just as you would if you simply cancelled your service.

 Moving to a new provider may cancel your existing contract, but the obligations you may have to your existing provider remain.
 You will be required to pay all outstanding call charges.
-If your existing service is cancelled during a minimum term contract, you will also have to pay out your contract or an early termination fee.
+If your existing service is cancelled during a minimum term contract, you will generally also have to pay out your contract or an early termination fee.
 You will need to find out from your existing provider exactly what is required in your case.

 You should ask your existing provider: